Marwes76/Code-Test-Taskboard/README.md

 - [ ] Make generic db-functions where you can just plug in db-table and data model

 #### ui service:
-- [ ] Fix bug where tasks can't be moved between lists
 - [ ] Drag-and-drop
 - [ ] Localization
 - [ ] Make reusable component for edit/save/delete buttons
 - [ ] Alerts for when HTTP-requests go through/fail
 - [ ] Lock tasks instead if hiding them altogether when editing parent list
 - [ ] Confirmation modals when deleting data
+- [ ] Read apiUrl in config.json from environment variable

 #### General:
 - [ ] sortOrder needs to be normalized/adjusted when lists/tasks are moved/removed